-5.13.
-Formal Agreements
+5.14 Formal Agreements

 The Bois de Sioux - Mustinka Watersheds CWMP Partnership is a coalition of counties, SWCDs, and a watershed district in west-central Minnesota.
 The Partnership previously entered into a formal agreement through a Memorandum of Agreement for planning the CWMP for the Bois de Sioux - Mustinka Watersheds.
-The parties will be entering into a formal agreement for purposes of implementing this plan.
+The parties anticipate entering into a formal agreement for purposes of receiving watershed-based implementation funding.
+Individual local government units, governed separately by their respective boards, are individually responsible for their roles implementing this plan.